ashish0201/Domain-Specific-Information-Retrieval-System/README.md

 Steps to Compile:
 1. Unzip Folder
-2.Go to the folder 1
+2. Go to the folder 1
 3. The required dependencies are tracks.txt, words.txt which are already there in the folder.
 4. Just execute python file IR_assignment_final.py
 5. In order to give query call the function get_songs_given_query()